Chastonay-GP/2020-raspberry-pi-water-level/README.md

 TFMini
 1) Connect TFmini LiDAR to RPi using USB-TTL converter or UART port using GPIO.
-2) If you're using a USB-TTL converter -> Check Serial Port, and edit the code accordingly.
+2) If you're using a USB-TTL converter: Check Serial Port, and edit the code accordingly (e.g. ser = serial.Serial(*'/dev/ttyUSB0'*,115200,timeout = 1)

 Ultrasonic Ranger